IBM/telco-network-cloud-drivers/content/reference/icp-pre-install.md

 # ICP Pre-Install Considerations

-This section details topics that should be considered when installing the CI/CD Hub and/or Agile Lifecycle Manager (ALM) to ICP.
+This section details topics that should be considered when installing the CI/CD Hub and/or Telco Network Cloud Orchestration (TNCO) to ICP.

 # Helm